 Now, select the asset you want to import using the generated private key.
 If you have the private key for an Ethereum (ETH) wallet, select Ethereum from the list.
 This goes for other crypto assets too.

 Next, tap on [PRIVATE KEY], then paste your key into the “Private Key” text box.
 You can paste it directly from your clipboard by clicking on [PASTE].

 Finally, tap on [IMPORT] to import the wallet to your Trust Wallet account using the private key you pasted.

 Unlike many crypto wallets out there, Trust Wallet doesn’t provide you with the private keys to all the wallets under your account by default, instead, it automatically generates a 12-word seed/recovery phrase that contains all the associated private keys on your wallet.

 To generate your Trust Wallet private key, you first need to copy your recovery phrase and paste it into a special mnemonic code converter tool which converts your recovery phrase to the private key of the coin you selected.

-Once you have the private key of any of your wallets under your Trust Wallet account, you can re-import the wallet into any of the crypto wallets apps using this key.
+Once you have the private key of any of the wallets under your Trust Wallet account, you can re-import the wallet into any of the crypto wallet apps using this key.